-IN WITNESS WHEREOF, this Amended and Restated Declaration of Trust has as of the date and year first above written. been executed by the undersigned Trustees to be effective
+the date and year first above writ s Amended and Restated Declaration of Trust has been executed by the undersigned Trusten.

 John R. Kline, as Trustee

 Adam B. Weinstein, as Trustee

 Barbara Daniel, as Trustee

+Barbara Baillet, as Trustee

 Daniel Hébert, as Trustee

 John Malfettone, as Trustee

-[Signature Page to Amended and Restated Decl aration of Trust]
+[Signature Page to Amended and Restated Declaration of Trust]